ludiosarchive/Minerva/docs/Overview.rst

 Designing your application protocol
 =========================
-**TODO**: Write about the standard AMP-style request/response mechanism.
+**TODO**: Write about the standard AMP-style request/response mechanism (after it exists).

 Design your protocol the way you would design any other frame-based protocol, but with these things in mind:

 1. Boxes are semi-structured (serialized and deserialized with JSON).
 Exploit the structure of arrays and objects when possible.